SumYg/Project-Game/readme.md

 ### File input/output
 The winner message of each game(when there is more than 1 player win the game) is output to a file.
 In the end, when there is only 1 winner, the winners of each game and the final winner will be shown to the screen.
 ### Program codes in multiple files
+There are three main parts in this program, initialization(i.e. input of the number of players and their names), game stage and checking for the winners/final winner after 6 rounds of the game(if there is only 1 player wins, print out the winning message, otherwise return to the game stage).

+The codes corresponding to these three parts are separated into different files for better coding and debugging.
+Long functions may also be separated if necessary.